repobuddy/repobuddy/packages/jest/README.md

 in my experience it is ok to break the types when you are in the middle of your code, e.g. when you are doing TDD.

-I would recommend to use the build process and IDE to help you catching any type errors, while allowing the type to break while writing code and tests.
+I would recommend using the build process and IDE to help you to catch any type errors, while allowing the type to break while writing code and tests.

-The tighter feelback loop makes it much easier to work with.
+The tighter feedback loop makes it much easier to work with.

-This also avoid getting the bad habbit of marking things `any` along the way, just to silents the type checker.
+This also avoid getting the bad habit of marking things `any` along the way, just to silents the type checker.

 Writing the correct type is not an easy task,